CallMeFoxie/OpenBalancer/specs.md

 Users do not have any permissions, groups are always required!
 Groups have automatic WRITE access to their upstreams and checks.
 Groups without GLOBAL_RO cannot re-use checks of other teams.
 All requests except POST /auth/ require X-Auth-Token header with auth token retrieved via /auth/
+Default login is root:root, with group admins, which has full permissions.
+Admins group cannot be modified nor deleted, just as root user can never lose admins group membership.

 ## upstream